 Blake is your typical 59 year old golfer, he’s had a surgery or two and in the last few years has lost some serious yardage on his drives.

-He found out about what I do, and was ready to give it a try.
+He found out about what about Tour Tempo training, and was ready to give it a try.

 CHS: 97 mph

 What you notice with Blake is the short backswing and it’s slow.
 Bad Combo.

 I knew Blake was going to be a great project, because he’s strong and athletic, plus he told me his two goals were:

 So, we started like I always do, fire up glutes and do the band rotary exercises to create rotation and ground force.